-Addition or platinum cured silicone rubber offers an increasingly popular alternative to conventional peroxide cure silicone products – especially for healthcare applications which require the utmost purity and cleanliness of materials.
-The name “addition cure” derives from the vulcanization reaction which consists of a multi-functional silicon hydride cross-linker, which in the presence of a precious metal catalyst such as platinum, cures with a longer cross-link chain for added tensile strength and flexing capability over peroxide cured silicones.
+Addition or platinum cured silicone rubber offers an increasingly popular alternative to conventional peroxide cure silicone products, especially for healthcare applications that require the utmost purity and cleanliness of materials.
+The name “addition cure” is derived from the vulcanization reaction which consists of a multi-functional silicon hydride cross-linker, which, in the presence of a precious metal catalyst such as platinum, cures with a longer cross-link chain for added tensile strength and flexing capability over peroxide cured silicone.

-The liquid silicone rubber (LSR) compounds we injection mold are Platinum Cure Silicones.
+The liquid silicone rubber (LSR) compounds we injection mold are platinum cured silicone.
 They are provided to us in pails or drums of Part A and Part B. The Part A contains the catalyst and the Part B contains the cross-linker.
-Unmixed – these syrupy materials will not cure.
-However, when mixed in a 1 to 1 ratio and heated to 350°F – liquid silicone compounds will cure in less than one minute.
-There are no by-products as found in the conventional peroxide cure silicones – therefore there is generally no need for a post-cure of molded LSR components.
+Unmixed, these syrupy materials will not cure.
+However, when mixed in a 1 to 1 ratio and heated to 350°F, liquid silicone compounds will cure in less than one minute.
+There are no by-products as found in the conventional peroxide cure silicones; therefore there is generally no need for a post-cure of molded LSR components.

-Generally, platinum cure silicones will have better tensile strength and elongation properties than peroxide cure silicones.
-However, peroxide cure silicones usually have better compression set properties for gaskets requiring critical long term sealing at extended temperatures.
-Therefore – both of these silicone product families have their benefits.
+Generally, platinum cured silicones will have better tensile strength and elongation properties than peroxide cured silicones.
+However, peroxide cured silicones usually have better compression set properties for gaskets requiring critical long term sealing at extended temperatures.
+Therefore, both of these silicone product families have their benefits.